 Having a runny nose, sore eyes, and nasal congestion is bad enough when you get an acute attack of rhinitis, but becomes much worse when it develops into a chronic problem.
-If you have chronic rhinitis, Ramie A. Tritt, MD, and Gregg R. Sachs, DO, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
-The board-certified otolaryngologists and their team have considerable experience in helping patients with both allergic and nonallergic chronic rhinitis.
-Call one of their two offices in Atlanta, Georgia, to find out more or schedule a consultation using the online booking form.
+If you have chronic rhinitis, Ramie A. Tritt, MD, of Atlanta ENT, Sinus & Allergy Associates, P.C. can help.
+The board-certified otolaryngologist and his team have considerable experience in helping patients with both allergic and nonallergic chronic rhinitis.
+Call one of his two offices in Atlanta, Georgia, to find out more or schedule a consultation using the online booking form.

 Chronic rhinitis is a condition where the tissues lining your nasal passages become inflamed and stay that way for more than four weeks.
 Typical symptoms of chronic rhinitis can include:

 The symptoms you have can vary depending on the cause of your chronic rhinitis.

 Chronic rhinitis is most likely to be the result of an allergy.
 Allergies like hay fever (seasonal allergic rhinitis) are widespread, but it's not just pollen that can cause allergic rhinitis.
 Mold spores, dust, and pet dander are also frequent triggers.

 Allergies like these develop when your immune system overreacts to these or other particles you breathe in.
 Your body responds by releasing histamine, a chemical that causes the unpleasant symptoms of rhinitis.

 However, it's also possible to have nonallergic rhinitis, which causes similar symptoms but isn't an immune system response.
 Instead, swelling and congestion occur due to the enlargement of the blood vessels inside your nasal passages.